shashankrushiya/shashankrushiya.github.io/DEPLOYMENT.md

 #### 1. 404 Errors
 - Ensure `trailingSlash: true` is set in `next.config.js`
-- Check that base path matches your repository name
+- No basePath or assetPrefix should be set

 #### 2. Assets Not Loading
-- Verify `assetPrefix` is correctly set
 - Check that images are in the `public` folder

 #### 3. Build Failures